Budgets more often than not fail. A simple yet effective alternative to the traditional budget is a proactive spending plan that helps you save.

 The problem with budgets is that they are all about good intentions.

 Good intentions give you nice warm and fluffy feelings, but they don’t give you actual results.

 A budget (and tracking your expenses) will show you where you are overspending.
 But it won’t stop you from overspending in the first place.

 Which is probably why only about 30% of people actually have a budget.

 And no wonder when you read articles on how to create a budget and they start like this:

 Today I’m going to share with you an easier, smarter alternative to the traditional budget that we’ve been using for the last couple of years.

-Rather than creating a budget for the year and hoping that you stick to it, a Payday Plan is a proactive and automated weekly or fortnightly plan for your money.
+Rather than creating a budget for the year and hoping that you stick to it, this simple budgeting method is a proactive and automated weekly or fortnightly plan for your money.